Ten Shots at Building AI

 One liner: An inexpensive public GPU cloud for AI training powered by renewables.

-The launch: At Build AI, I took on the role of a non-technical founder and focused on A) hiring and managing the build of our cloud offering and B) pushing for sales by talking with customers, anyone who would get on the phone with us and talk about AI training.
-Without actually having built out AI modular data centers, we launched a cloud platform in August and onboarded customers using rented GPUs.
+The launch: At Build AI, I took on the role of a non-technical founder and focused on A) hiring and managing the build of our cloud offering and B) pushing for sales by talking with customers, any engineering team willing to talk about their AI training.
+Without having built out a modular data center yet, we launched a cloud platform in August and onboarded customers using rented GPUs.

-We realized that only about 40-50 teams in the world are consistently training on more than 40 GPUs at a time.
-If you're working close to the AI space, you can probably name everyone of them, and at reasonable scale they all want to build and own their own hardware.
-Companies like SF compute Co have stepped in to cater to startups for bursty training, and companies of larger scale are building their own clusters.
-The vast majority of training is smaller finetuning jobs.
+• We realized that only about 40-50 teams in the world are consistently training on more than 40 GPUs at a time.
+If you're working close to the AI space, you can probably name every one of them, and at reasonable scale they all want to build and own their own hardware, not a public cloud.
+Companies like SF Compute Co. have stepped in to cater to startups for bursty training, and companies of larger scale are building their own clusters.
+The vast majority of public cloud training is smaller finetuning jobs.

-After all my customer calls, building the platform, researching opportunities, and evaluating what we'd learned, I recommended Build AI shut down.
-It crushed me, and I dealt with that in the weeks that followed, but it was the right decision.
+After my calls with engineering teams, building the platform, researching opportunities, and evaluating what we'd learned, I recommended Build AI not continue.
+It was tough, and I dealt with that in the weeks that followed, but it was the right call.

 The Sundai Club

 At this point, I returned to Cambridge to finish my MBA at MIT.
 I learned a ton working on Build AI, but I didn't know exactly what to do or what to build next.
-Through the chaos of wedding weekends and school, I was lucky to come across the Sundai Club.
+Through the chaos of September weddings and school restarting, I was lucky to come across the Sundai Club.
 Sundai is a group of hackers from MIT, Harvard, Northeastern, and the Boston area that get together on Sundays to launch AI powered apps in a single day.
 Get there at 10am, demo at 9pm.

 It's important to note that at this point I, a business school student, was still writing code daily, and around this time switched from working in VS code with Copilot to using Cursor.
 I didn't expect the change to be so drastic, but wow was I wrong.
-Cursor is an incredible tool that's made getting into a flow state building software that much easier and more fun.
+Cursor is incredible and I find it makes getting into a flow state building software that much easier and more fun.

 Through my experience with Github Copilot, switching to Cursor, and these hacks with the Sundai club, I wrote an article about the future of software engineering and the only two skills that matter: taste and tradeoffs.

-During Sundai hacks, I've built seven or eight products, but I want to focus on two that I worked on beyond the single day hackathons: Mail Kiwi & The Turing Fest
+During Sundai hacks, I built seven or eight products, but I want to focus on two that I worked on beyond the single day hackathons: Mail Kiwi & The Turing Fest

-One liner: Submit a prompt, get a custom postcard in the mail.
+One liner: Submit a prompt, get a postcard in the mail with a generated image.

 Inspiration: This tweet that Kevin tagged me in!
 I loved it, thought about it for months, and eventually built it.
 A really fun project.